 It is the Division of Energy, Housing and Community Resource's mission to assist Wisconsin governments, businesses, and non-profit agencies in building and sustaining quality communities.
 This mission is accomplished through the creation of economic opportunities, facilitation of local solutions to infrastructure issues, access to affordable housing and related services, and creation and retention of jobs.
 DEHCR is continuously working to expand the availability of quality housing in rural, underserved areas of Wisconsin.
 The Division's fair-share, regional approach to housing exemplifies this effort and is key to the Division's housing strategy.
 The Division seeks to create efficiencies and to serve more households annually through collaboration between divisional service providers and programs; specifically, its home weatherization and CDBG rehabilitation grantees.
-The Division recently made changes to its HOME-funded Tenant Based Rental Assistance which streamlines requirements and provides assistance to an increased population base in Wisconsin.
-In addition, the Division made a number of efficiency changes to its CDBG-funded programs to provided enhanced assistance to rural communities throughout the state.
+The recently approved Rural Economic Area Development Initiative (READI) recognizes the importance of agriculture in Wisconsin, especially to the economic well-being of rural communities.
+READI has the goal of not only expanding economic opportunities in rural communities but also to benefit the workers in local industries.